-The County is drafting new STRH regulations this year which will affect many of our businesses.
+The County is constantly drafting changes to the STRH regulations which will affect many of our businesses.

 It is practically impossible to avoid detection by the County if you advertise on the internet.
 If potential guests can find you, so can zoning inspectors.
 It is MVRA's goal that all of our members (both B&B and STRH) have a process to become legal, and apply to the County for a permit.

 “Fighting City Hall” individually and separately is a lonely battle.
 There is strength in numbers, and a chance to guide the political process in a reasonable direction.